syncfusion-content/flutter-docs/Flutter/radial-gauge/ranges.md

 ![range thickness](images/range/range_thickness.jpg)

-When the [`sizeUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeRange/sizeUnit.html) is set as logical pixels, the range will be rendered based on the provided logical pixel values in[startWidth`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeRange/startWidth.html) and [`endWidth`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeRange/endWidth.html)
+When the [`sizeUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeRange/sizeUnit.html) is set as logical pixels, the range will be rendered based on the provided logical pixel values in [`startWidth`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeRange/startWidth.html) and [`endWidth`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeRange/endWidth.html)

 If the [`sizeUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeRange/sizeUnit.html) is set as factor, the provided factor value in the start width and end width will be multiplied with the axis radius, respectively.
 The factor value ranges from 0 to 1.